 Red Caboose Winery is located in Meridian.
 The winery’s vineyards were started in 2002 by Gary McKibben and his son Evan.
 Gary is the owner and architect while Evan is the winemaker and vineyard manager.
 The winery was bonded and opened in 2004.

 Their winery design philosophy was to be green.
-That is to create a winery which was energy efficient and sustainable.
+That is to create a winery that was energy efficient and sustainable.
 They are the only winery in Texas to cool, refrigerate, and chill with geothermal.
 With their geothermal cooling and photo-voltaic panels (solar panels), they are able to achieve their energy goals.
-They also collect rain water in tanks to supplement the irrigation of the vineyard.
+They also collect rainwater in tanks to supplement the irrigation of the vineyard.

 When I first arrived at the winery after driving through the vineyards, I was a little disappointed because I was looking for a caboose.
 Perhaps there was one there somewhere which I didn’t see.
 The name of the winery however came about because Gary McKibben spent weekends in a red caboose while planting the vineyards.

 Evan greeted me and another couple who had arrived at the same time.
 I thought the initial room was the tasting room but we were told the tasting room was in the back.
 The front room used to be the tasting room but is now the retail area including a gift shop where shirts and other wine accessories are available.